 Principle 2: Predictable performance and data quality in the SSIO layers needs to be established to maximize the information (rather than raw data) generated on the exascale systems.
 Without predictable performance, runs may be slowed down because of shared resource contention, which can affect key science decisions, e.g., how much data reduction should be performed.
 To have some confidence that sufficient output time is available, a conservative estimate, rather than nearly accurate, can be used.

 ADIOS can alleviate the need for “magic” and “tricks” to optimize application I/O performance on today's file systems by placing extra annotations in the metadata to better understand the underlying storage system.
 In SIRIUS, we are extending this by providing a systematic autonomic approach for combining intentions and other knowledge from the user with performance estimations and guarantees from the underlying storage.
 By capturing user intentions and acting upon them in the middleware, we free the user from polluting application code with system specific optimizations.
-We have successfully employed this separation of concerns in ADIOS and believe it will become increasingly important because saving all data may not be possible and users want the ability to describe and prioritize different chunks of data.

-These techniques will be further integrated in combing ADIOS with RADOS-Ceph, which is a distributed object store and file system.
+These techniques will be further integrated in combing ADIOS with RADOS-Ceph[6], which is a distributed object store and file system.
 Ceph offers both a POSIX and object interface including features typically found in parallel file systems.

 Data Refactoring

 The classical workflow where the entire dataset is written to storage for later analysis will no longer be viable at exascale simply because the amount of generated data will be too large due to capacity and performance limitations.
 In the future, it will be vital to take advantage of a priori information when (1) writing and reading from the storage system to gain higher performance and predictability and prioritize the most useful data for end users so that I/O can be finished in the time available and (2) performing in situ operations and analysis before storing the information.
+Data Refactoring is described as the set of techniques to reduce and restructure data.

 The fusion use case described earlier shares commonalities with many other DOE applications.
 A priori information can be provided by application scientists regarding which data should be sent to the storage system (e.g., SIRIUS) so that minimally, the most science relevant data can be available for subsequent analysis.
 This allows science goals to be accomplished even when the storage is busy servicing other users.
 It occurs often and causes high performance variability.
 Data refactoring generates the data prioritization.
 This refactoring includes data re-organization and reductions.
 There are many data refactoring techniques and the best choice will generally be application dependent.
-However, our observation is that, once the choice is settled for an application, it will not typically change from run to run. [ref?]
+However, our observation is that, once the choice is settled for an application, it will not typically change from run to run.

 One research challenge in effectively and efficiently refactoring data is understanding when the time and resources required to identify and execute the “best methods” exceeds the gains achieved.
 Another critical research question concerns quantifying and controlling information loss from refactoring the data and using a reduced dataset.
 A basic issue associated with refactoring is understanding how much information is actually present in a dataset and which type of refactoring method will be the “most” effective.
 Although scientific data generally contains random components due to finite precision and measurement and calibration effects, useful scientific data is never purely random.
 Broadly speaking, the path from data to knowledge consists of extracting underlying models or patterns from the datasets and interpreting the resulting models.